Wicked mothers-in-law replaced by loving ones on TV

 Mithali Banerjee, writer of "Sasural Genda Phool", says negative characters are used in order to add drama to the shows.

 "I wouldn't say there has been any shift in the portrayal of mothers-in-law because good mothers-in-law always existed on the small screen.
 For a serial to survive, it is necessary to have some kind of drama which can only be possible if the show has negative characters also," she said.

 But to those who would get sleepless nights mulling over on-screen saas-bahu tensions, it has certainly come as a relief!

-Said TV viewer Anjani Singh: "I prefer watching serials that have less tension because I get stressed when too much kitchen politics and cruelty are shown.
+Said Anjani Singh: "I prefer watching serials that have less tension because I get stressed when too much kitchen politics and cruelty are shown.
 I watch TV for recreation, not to have high blood pressure."